ManuelDMorales/CCSNeHFGW_ResNetClass/README.md

 Because here we are in the strong gravity regime, GW (stochastic) signals are emitted, and it is expected that this GW carry information about the physical process of the PNS.
 Indeed, the HFF is one of the signatures of CCSNe GW which contains information about the PNS pulsation, emerging in all current numerical relativity simulations.
 On time-frequency (TF) spectrograms/scalograms, the HFF has monotonically increasing profile.
 In Fig. 1 are spectrograms of two simulated CCSNe GW, in which the HFF appears.

 ![Andresen2017](Figures/waveforms_numerical.jpg)

-<b>Fig 1</b>.
+<b>Figure 1</b>.
 Two examples of the HFF in numerical CCSNe GW: Andresen et al 2017, and Kuroda et al 2017.

 Until now, CCSNe GW still are not been detected, then we need to anticipate techniques to detect and characterize features as the HFF.